heliohm/active/README.md

 - A kernel supporting threads with priorities (Zephyr RTOS: Using k_thread)
 - A method to yield to other threads (Zephyr RTOS: Built-in blocking when pending on queue using K_FOREVER wait)
 - Memory allocation through fixed size static pools (Zephyr RTOS: Using memory slabs)
-- A timer/scheduler implementation for timed events (Zephyr RTOS: Using k_timer)
+- A timer/scheduler implementation with expiry function and user data support for timed events (Zephyr RTOS: Using k_timer)

 ## Getting started